syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% endhighlight %}

 {% highlight UWP %}
-//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer the Workbook to PDF section to convert using web service.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+Refer to the Workbook to PDF section to convert using web service.
 {% endhighlight %}

 {% highlight ASP.NET Core %}
-//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer the Workbook to PDF section to convert using web service.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+Refer to the Workbook to PDF section to convert using web service.
 {% endhighlight %}

 {% highlight Xamarin %}
-//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer the Workbook to PDF section to convert using web service.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+Refer to the Workbook to PDF section to convert using web service.
 {% endhighlight %}
 {% endtabs %}

-## Print Excel Document
+## Print Excel document

-XlsIO supports Excel printing option by converting Excel To PDF and then print that PDF document.
-The Excel can be print with specified page setup and printer settings in XlsIO.
+XlsIO supports Excel printing option by converting Excel To PDF and printing that PDF document.
+The Excel can be printed with specified page setup and printer settings in XlsIO.

 The following printer settings can be applied to print Excel in XlsIO.

 ![](Excel-to-PDF-Conversion_images/Excel-to-PDF-Conversion_img1.jpg)

-### Print Excel Document
+### Print Excel document

 The following code snippet illustrates how to print the Excel document in XlsIO.